Pee Wee/Youth Karate

 $50 monthly + $40 annual registration fee

-Youth and adult karate program meets three times weekly, Monday, Wednesday and Friday from 6:15-7:00.
-We encourage students to attend at least twice with no additional charge for the third class.
+Youth and adult karate program meets two times weekly for the summer months Monday and Wednesday from 6:15-7:00.
+We encourage students to attend at least twice with no additional charge for the third class in the fall.

 $80.00 monthly plus $40 annual registration fee.